The bullpen revolution has not been televised

 15. Tigers

 They get this spot instead of being lumped in with the teams above based on one game: April 12, against the Twins.
-Manager Brad Ausmus was without his regular closer and his regular set-up man that day.
+Manager Brad Ausmus was without his regular closer and his regular setup man that day.
 He sent Alex Wilson out to pitch the eighth, and, according to the game story, "while Wilson was working the eighth, Ausmus pondered whether Shane Greene or Anibal Sanchez would be his ninth-inning guy.
 But before he could make a decision, Wilson already had breezed through the eighth, and was the pick to go back out there."
 Wilson got the save.
 Nothing about that might seem all the important -- it was a weird day, with weird bullpen limitations -- but the fact that Ausmus went into a game, went into the eighth inning even, without a declared "closer" is notable.

 They've otherwise been traditional.
 This is the median baseball bullpen usage in the year 2017: traditional, with a little weirdness once.